 (1900 - Present)

-You will notice comprehensive lists of films and eras that represent Afro American cinema.
+You will notice comprehensive lists of films and eras that represent Afro-American cinema.
 These films are not made in the United States exclusively.
-We define the timeline for the evolution of Afro American cinema as Vintage Black Hollywood (1900-1954)the Race Film Era (1915 - 1955)the Civil Rights Era (1956 - 1969)the Blaxploitation Era (1967 - 1980),and the Contemporary (Modern) Era (1980 - present).
+We define the timeline for the evolution of Afro-American cinema as Vintage Black Hollywood (1900-1954)the Race Film Era (1915 - 1955)the Civil Rights Era (1956 - 1969)the Blaxploitation Era (1967 - 1980), and the Contemporary (Modern) Era (1980 - present).
 The era names come from a particular time and culture of Aro Americans.
-All these eras fall under the umbrella of Afro American Cinema, and within the periods exists additional genres.
-For example, the Contemporary Era is a mash-up of diverse styles of Afro American Cinema.
-Still, Spike Lee's pioneering style of film making introduced the New Jack Cinema genre of Afro American Cinema.
+All these eras fall under the umbrella of Afro-American Cinema, and within the periods exist additional genres.
+For example, the Contemporary Era is a mash-up of diverse styles of Afro-American Cinema.
+Still, Spike Lee's pioneering style of filmmaking introduced the New Jack Cinema genre of Afro-American Cinema.

 The following list provided below does not include films from the Vintage Black Hollywood FilmsRace FilmsCivil Rights EraBlaxploitation, and TV Movies